ethereum/ethereum-org-website/src/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 ### 6\.
 What is the web3 library?

-- Web3 is a wrapper library around the standard JSON-RPC calls that is quite common to use in Ethereum development.
+- Web3.js is a wrapper library around the standard JSON-RPC calls that is quite common to use in Ethereum development.
 - There are many web3 libraries for different languages.
-In this tutorial we’ll be using Alchemy web3 which is written in JavaScript.
+In this tutorial we’ll be using [Alchemy Web3](https://docs.alchemyapi.io/documentation/alchemy-web3) which is written in JavaScript.
 You can check out other options [here](https://docs.alchemyapi.io/guides/getting-started#other-web3-libraries).

 Okay, now that we have a few of these questions out of the way, let’s move on to the tutorial.
 Feel free to ask questions anytime in our [discord](https://discord.gg/sqYmQ7fB)!